 Do I have to pay for the course upfront and is there any assistance?

 You are not required to pay the entire course fees upfront.
-You may elect to pay your course fees per term, monthly or fortnightly by EFT or credit card.
-All full-time students may be eligible to apply for Youth Allowance, Austudy or Abstudy.
-Concession cards are also available for full-time students.
+You may elect to pay your course fees fortnightly, monthly or per term by EFT or credit card.
+Concession cards are also available for all full-time students.

 When will I hear back from you?